Reshma Qureshi

 Reshma Qureshi is an Indian model, vlogger, and anti-acid activist.
-In India, she is the face of Make Love Not Scars.
 Her foray into modeling in the United States came when she walked the catwalk for Archana Kochhar at the 2016 New York Fashion Week.

 Early life and attack

 Qureshi was born the youngest daughter of a taxi driver from Eastern Mumbai, India.
 They lived in a two bedroom apartment that housed all ten members of the family.
 She studied commerce at school.

 On 19 May 2014, at the age of seventeen, Qureshi was attacked with sulfuric acid by her estranged brother-in-law and two other assailants when she was traveling to the city of Allahabad for an Alim exam.
 The attack was actually aimed at her sister Gulshan, but Qureshi was mistaken for her.
 While the two other assailants were never captured after the attack, her brother-in-law was arrested.

 After the attack, she felt suicidal for a short period of time as she was left scarred on her face and arms and lost one of her eyes completely.
 After healing, Qureshi became the face of the Make Love Not Scars campaign, which aims to give "a voice to those who have been assaulted" by acid attacks and campaigns for the end of the sale of acid in India.
 She also began making beauty tutorials online as a way to campaign against the sale of acid.
 Cosmopolitan called the videos "ridiculously empowering".